pasciaks/sabio/scrum.md

                 - plan /providers will be a page list of a providers browse/search form

-        [ ] Need to Revisit the practices form in the wizard (it's dropdowns are yet poplated with code table info)
+        [X] Revisited the practices form in the wizard..
+Practices weren't adding/Fixed.

+        [ ] Code review Locations from Josiah

+### ----- WILL ACCOMPLISH

         [ ] Create Map View Component that will render practices locations on map [ ] Create List View Component that will list practice locations